nicolargo/glances/README.rst

     pip install Glances

-*Note*: Python headers are required to install PSutil.
+*Note*: Python headers are required to install psutil.
 For example, on Debian/Ubuntu you need to install first the *python-dev* package.

 To upgrade Glances to the latest version: